Hewlett-Packard (HP) CEO History

 © History Oasis

-As a veteran HP executive, Cathie Lesjak provided steady leadership during a stormy interim period following Mark Hurd's shocking ouster over ethics violations.
+Moving up the HP ranks, Cathie Lesjak provided steady leadership during a stormy interim period following Mark Hurd's shocking ouster over ethics violations.

-While only briefly at the helm, Lesjak stabilized a stunned company, emphasizing transparency and accountability to restore morale.
+Lesjak stabilized a stunned company, putting in new policies to focus on transparency and accountability to restore morale.

-A capable caretaker in chaotic times, Lesjak supplied pragmatic guidance but lacked the sweeping vision to correct HP's aimless trajectory in a realigning tech landscape.
+A capable caretaker in chaotic times, Lesjak supplied pragmatic guidance but lacked the vision to correct HP's aimless trajectory.

 LÉO APOTHEKER